press pass with visit granada

 Bolded are the ones we visited.

-It also included nine trips on the local bus network and one trip on the Granada City Tour Bus, however, we didn’t use these.
+It also included nine trips on the local bus network and one trip on the Granada City Tour Bus but unfortunately we didn’t have time to use these.

 The Granada Card will save you money

-When you add up how much it would have been to enter all of the monuments, we have made such a saving.
+When you add up how much it would have been to enter all of the monuments, it is such a saving.
 The Granada Card is an all-inclusive one price card for the whole city.
 It includes monuments, museums and public transport within the city.

 You can discover places you’d never have thought of